Is your child’s speech delayed? 4 ways music can help

 3. Music can improve rhythm

-When a child’s speech is delayed, teaching them rhythm through music can be a big help.
+When a child has delayed speech, teaching them rhythm through music can be a big help.
 By feeling the beat and moving to the music, children can learn to better control their bodies and make communication easier.
-To encourage their speech development, singing, dancing or even just listening to music together is a great place to start.
+To encourage their speech and language developmentsinging, dancing or even just listening to music together is a great place to start.
 There are many different benefits of incorporating music into your day.
 In addition to improving rhythm, it also increases focus and memory skills in children.

 4. Improve auditory skills